 Also in 2004, I self-published an art project I had worked on for over a decade, The Highway of Temptation and Redemption: A Gothic Travelogue in Two Dimensions.
 This project consisted of simply composed photographs of road signs taken over several years along the back roads between the Florida panhandle and southwest Georgia.
 The photographs were complemented by a written travelogue that formed a choppy, but continuous narrative.
 The work was presented as a fine art handmade book, which was excerpted in Louisiana Cultural Vistas, and was the basis for my first major museum exhibit at The Ogden Museum of Southern Art in New Orleans.
 This exhibition was on view from April to August 2005.

-During a similar time frame, from the early 1990s to the present, I worked on a personal project creating black and white landscape photographs of the gulf coast, from the Mississippi River to the Florida panhandle.
+During a similar time frame, from the early 1990s to 2006, I worked on a personal project creating black and white landscape photographs of the gulf coast, from the Mississippi River to the Florida panhandle.
 In the fall of 2005, Chronicle Books offered to publish a fine art photography book based on this series of work.
 The book, Terra Incognita: Photographs of America’s Third Coast, was published in September 2007.
-This was my eighth title to date with Chronicle Books, but it’s my first fine art title.
+This was my eighth title to date with Chronicle Books, but it was my first fine art title.
 A traveling exhibit opened at the Ogden Museum of Southern Art concurrent with the book’s release in October 2007.
 This exhibit has since traveled to Ogden Watercolor for the museum’s inaugural exhibit, with New York painter Hunt Slonem.
 It then traveled to Walter Anderson Museum of Art in Ocean Springs, Mississippi; the South Arkansas Art Center in El Dorado, Arkansas; the Polk Museum of Art in Lakeland, Florida; the Southeast Museum of Photography in Daytona Beach, Florida; and the Pensacola Museum of Art in Penascola, Florida.

 2007 also saw the publication of Rosemary Beach, which was published by Pelican Publishing, Gretna, Louisiana.
-This book features an extensive photo essay of Rosemary Beach, Florida, a significant and influential New Urbanism community designed by Duany Plater-Zyberk that draws many of its architectural inspirations from New Orleans and St. Augustine, Florida.
+This book features an extensive photo essay of Rosemary Beach, Florida, a significant and influential New Urbanism community designed by the firm Duany Plater-Zyberk that draws many of its architectural inspirations from New Orleans and St. Augustine, Florida.

 In 2012, New Roads and Old Rivers: Louisiana’s Historic Pointe Coupee Parish was published by LSU Press featuring my photographs and text by Randy Harelson, with Brian Costello.
 Pointe Coupee Parish is one of three indigenous permanent French settlements in Louisiana with New Orleans and Natchitoches being the other two.
 The photography in New Roads and Old Rivers forms a comprehensive photo essay of the historic architecture, the cultivated and natural landscapes, and the cultural traditions of this storied rural parish.

 New Roads and Old Rivers was followed in 2014 by Creole World: Photographs of New Orleans and the Latin Caribbean Sphere, published by The Historic New Orleans Collection.
-Creole World is easily my most ambitious photographic project to date.
-Its genesis dates all the way back to a 1974 car trip from Georgia to Bolivia and back.
+Creole World is my most ambitious photographic project to date.
+Its genesis dates back to a 1974 car trip from Georgia to Bolivia and back.
 This formative trip introduced me to New Orleans, the only North American stop on the trip, and it also afforded my first opportunity to seriously pursue photography.
-The culmination of the project began in 2006 and was completed in 2012 with travel to Argentina, Panama, Ecuador, Cuba, Colombia, and Haiti.
-The complex, multi-layered photo essay weaves together the historical, cultural, and visual connections between New Orleans and the broader Creole world in Latin America and the Caribbean.
+The culmination of the project began in 2006 and was completed in 2012 with travel to Argentina, Panama, Ecuador, Cuba, Colombia, and Haiti during that time.
+The multi-layered photo essay weaves together the historical, cultural, and visual connections between New Orleans and the broader Creole world in Latin America and the Caribbean.
 As with Terra Incognita, Creole World is both a book and a traveling exhibit.
 The inaugural installation was at The Historic New Orleans Collection, on view from April 14, to December 7, 2014.
 The exhibit has since traveled to Frost Art Museum at Florida International University in Miami, Florida, from June 13, to August 23, 2015.
 Then to Meadows Museum of Art at Centenary College, in Shreveport, Louisiana, from February 12, through May 7, 2016.
-The most recent venue on its travel schedule was the Hilliard Museum of Art, in Lafayette, Louisiana, where it was on view from June 10 to August 20, 2016.
+The most recent venue to date on its travel schedule was the Hilliard Museum of Art, in Lafayette, Louisiana, where it was on view from June 10 to August 20, 2016.

-I now have over 300,000 books in print and my work has seen publication in magazines and newspapers in the United States and Europe, My publishing history is the foundation of my photographic career and were it not for the thematic, lengthy photo essays that only books can provide, I don’t know that I would still be photographing today.
+I now have over 300,000 books in print and my work has seen publication in magazines and newspapers in the United States and Europe, My publishing history forms the foundation of my photographic career and were it not for the thematic, lengthy photo essays that only books can provide, I don’t know that I would still be photographing today.